 Material events occurring after the end of the reporting period shall, if applicable at the Balance Sheet date, amend the Statement of Accounts.
 Other events will be disclosed with an estimate of the likely financial effect.
 If amended after being issued prior to the conclusion of audit the Responsible Financial Officer shall re-certify the revised Statement of Accounts as replacing that previously issued.
-Materiality shall be defined as the amount estimated by the Audit Wales in any one year, being 1% of gross expenditure and items considered to be sensitive by their nature.
+Materiality shall be defined as being 1% of gross expenditure and items considered to be sensitive by their nature.